 My child hates reading – what should I do?

-by Ros Lugg, on Nov 26, 2020 8:06:39 AM
+Ros Lugg, Nov 26, 2020 8:06:39 AM

 This question comes up surprisingly often.
 Concerned parents, who are worried about their child’s reading, are keen to do the right thing at home, but it can be difficult to identify the most effective approach.
 It’s not easy for parents to put themselves into the position where they’re actively ‘teaching’ their child.
 Some manage fantastically, but for some, it just doesn’t work – even when they’re qualified teachers!
 It’s just not the right kind of relationship in some cases.